melkemaryam/m_thesis/README.md

 ## The Framework

-The directory `framework` will offer the neccessary functions and methods needed in order to build, train, test, and optimise the different models.
+The directory `framework` will offer the necessary functions and methods needed to build, train, test, and optimise the different models.

 The framework can be used by specifying the intentions through the arguments in the Terminal.
 The files are created in an object-oriented structure to establish a clear infrastructure.
 The files work as follows: